heegane/heegane/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
-- JAVA, Spring, Spring Boot, MySQL, Redis, Docker
+  - Java, Spring, Spring Boot, MySQL, Redis, Docker

-- 📫 How to reach me: ...
+- 📫 How to reach me
   - hyeonhee.dev@gmail.com

 <!--
 **heegane/heegane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.